ybezsonov/kro/website/docs/docs/getting-started/01-Installation.md

    You should see the "kro" release listed.

-2. Check the KRO pods:
+2. Check the kro pods:
    ```sh
    kubectl get pods -n kro
    ```
    You should see kro-related pods running.

-## Upgrading KRO
+## Upgrading kro

-To upgrade to a newer version of KRO, use the Helm upgrade command:
+To upgrade to a newer version of kro, use the Helm upgrade command:

 ```bash
 # Replace `<new-version>` with the version you want to upgrade to.